presiannedyalkov/UI-Experiment/readme.md

 This experiment is what it says it is - an experiment, and as such aims to have a higher internal and statistical validity, and _not_ to be used as an answer to the question "Which color should I put on my website to drive my conversion rate higher?"
 If you wish to answer that question, you should make an A/B test.
 This experiment has much lower external validity compared to an A/B test but should answer the enquiry from the top of the page - do colors generate more clicks.

-## Theory
+## Background Theory
 ## Hypothesis
-Theoretisch-Inhaltliche Hypothese: Eine farbige “Kaufen”-Taste verursacht eine erhöhte Kaufwahrscheinlichkeit.
+H<sub>1</sub>: Colored > Text link
+H<sub>2</sub>: Colored > Ghost
+H<sub>3</sub>: Ghost > Text link

+Theoretisch-Inhaltliche Hypothese: A colored button will be clicked more often than a non-colored button with the same size, form, text and placement.

 Empirisch-Inhaltliche Hypothese: Man zeigt 200 Versuchspersonen (VPs) die Bilder von 36 Produkten mit je 2 Tasten - “Add to list” and “No”.
 Die “Nein, danke” Taste ist immer farblos und es gibt 6 Varianten von der “Kaufen” Taste: farblos / rot / blau / schwarz / gelb / grün.
 Die VPs, die den Varianten mit einer gelben, grünen, roten oder blauen “Kaufen”-Taste bekommen haben, werden häufiger die “Kaufen” Taste wählen, als die anderen VPs, die schwarze oder farblose Taste haben.

 Statistische Vorhersage: Der Mittelwert von “gekauften” Produkten unter die Bedingung von farbige Buttons ist größer als der Mittelwert von “gekauften” Produkten unter die Bedingung von schwarzen oder farblosen Tasten.